browserslist/browserslist/README.md

 * `unreleased versions`: alpha and beta versions of each browser.
 * `unreleased Chrome versions`: alpha and beta versions of Chrome browser.
-* `last 2 major versions` or `last 2 iOS major versions`: all minor/patch releases of the current and previous major versions.
+* `last 2 major versions` or `last 2 iOS major versions`: all minor/patch releases of last 2 major versions.
 * `since 2013`: all versions released since year 2013
   (also `since 2013-03` and `since 2013-03-10`).
 * `not ie <= 8`: exclude browsers selected by previous queries.